XORBKPT/IEC-61850-IDS-Cyber-Engine-Demo/README.md

 ---
 ### Notes for the Engineer

-- **Sensor Integration**: The `read_sensor_data()` function is a placeholder.
-Replace it with actual sensor reading logic specific to the MIC-7700's hardware (e.g., using I2C or GPIO libraries).
+- **System Integration**: The `read_sensor_data()` function is a placeholder.
+Replace it with actual energy sensor reading logic specific to the MIC-7700's hardware (using I2C or GPIO libraries or interfaces depending on protocols for exmaple UMG-512 Pro).
 - **Goose SV Parsing**: The current code simulates Goose SV data.
 Implement parsing logic in `handleClient` to extract real Goose SV data from `msg.data`.
 - **Security**: The HMAC key is hardcoded for simplicity.
-In production, use a secure key management system (e.g., a file with restricted permissions or a hardware security module).
+In production, use a secure key management system (e.g., a file with restricted permissions or implement hardware security e.g. Infineon).
 - **MAC Addresses**: The MAC is hardcoded as "00:11:22:33:44:55".
 Modify `handleClient` to extract the real MAC from incoming messages or network packets.
 - **Firewall**: If the MIC-7700 has a firewall, ensure ports 1000-1049 are open for incoming connections (e.g., `sudo ufw allow 1000:1049/tcp`).